New reflections for you on February 13, 2021

 Squirrels that defy death

-REFLECTION 3: This small adjustable computer gizmo
+Hey!
+Check out this small adjustable computer gizmo

 BY MAY OF LAST YEAR I realized that I wouldn’t be leaving the island for anything related to work.
 So I started moving into different rooms of the house for variety while writing and doing design work (I telecommute as the art director for The Bob Mizer Foundation in San Francisco).
 By August my neck was so fucked up from leaning towards my laptop from couches, beds, bathtubs, and lounging chairs I knew I had to make an ergonomic shift to save my cervical spine.
 After different adjustments—like installing a desk in my office that allows me to stand (which helped a lot)—I discovered this miniature table thing that effortlessly extends, shortens, and angles to accommodate wherever I park my ass.
 Highly recommended if you’re like me and need to switch space and vibes up throughout your day.

 Annie Dillard mentions a pond and asks, “Why not?”

 “WHAT I AM TO DO is not so much learn the names of the shreds of creation that flourish in this valley, but to keep myself open to their meanings, which is to try to impress myself at all times with the fullest possible force of their very reality.
 I want to have things as multiply and intricately as possible present and visible in my mind.
 Then I might be able to sit on the hill by the burnt books where the starlings fly over, and see not only the starlings, the grass field, the quarried rock, the viney woods, Hollins pond, and the mountains beyond, but also, and simultaneously, feathers’ barbs, springtails in the soil, crystal in rock, chloroplasts streaming, rotifers pulsing, and the shape of the air in the pines.
 And, if I try to keep my eye on quantum physics, if I try to keep up with astronomy and cosmology, and really believe it all, I might ultimately be able to make out the landscape of the universe.
 Why not?”